 Yarn Size 7: Jumbo Weight

 Jumbo is a relatively new weight description from the Craft Yarn Council, and was created specifically because of the popularity of arm-knitting and crochet.
 These yarns are so big they really can’t be wrapped around a yarn weight gauge!
 Jumbo yarns are usually used for home decor like very bulky blankets, felting projects, or wall art.
 While jumbo yarns are less common, you can find them made from fibers like wool roving, polyester chenille, cotton t-shirt style yarn, or other assorted fibers.

 Whew.
 Now you know so much about yarn weight!
 Let’s talk about the next thing to consider when you’re choosing the best yarn for crochet projects: fiber!

 Yarn Fiber Content

 The next thing to consider when picking the perfect crochet yarn is fiber content, or what the yarn is made of.
-Here are some examples of fiber types you might encounter:
+Yarn can be made of many things from natural (animal or plant fibers) to manufactured (acrylic, nylon, and more), to novelty fibers (like metallic fibers or recycled fabric), and even experimental fibers (such as fiber made from milk or kelp).